 In February 2016, the FASB established Topic 842, Leases, by issuing Accounting Standards Update No. 2016-02, which requires lessors to classify leases as sales-type, direct financing, or operating leases.
-Topic 842 was subsequently amended by ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-111, Targeted Improvements.
+Topic 842 was subsequently amended by ASU No. 2018-01, Land Easement Practical Expedient for Transition to Topic 842; ASU No. 2018-10, Codification Improvements to Topic 842, Leases; and ASU No. 2018-11, Targeted Improvements.
 A lease is a sales-type lease if any one of five criteria are met, each of which indicate that the lease, in effect, transfers control of the underlying asset to the lessee.
 If none of the five criteria are met, but two additional criteria are both met, indicating that the lessor has transferred substantially all of the risks and benefits of the underlying asset to the lessee and a third party, the lease is a direct financing lease.
 All leases that are not sales-type or direct financing leases are operating leases.

 The new standard was effective for the Company on January 1, 2019.
 A modified retrospective transition approach was required by applying the new standard to all leases existing at the date of initial application.
 An entity may choose to use either (1) its effective date or (2) the beginning of the earliest comparative period presented as its date of initial application.
 The Company adopted the new standard on January 1, 2019 and used the effective date as our date of initial application.
-Consequently, financial information will not be updated and the disclosures required under the new standard will not be provided for dates and periods before January 1, 2019.

 The new standard provides a number of practical expedients in transition.
 The Company elected the "package of practical expedients", which permits the Company not to reassess under the new standard prior conclusions about lease identification, lease classification and initial direct costs.
 While most of our leases will continue to be classified as operating leases in accordance with the package of practical expedients, leases that commence on or after the effective date of the new standard, and that would be classified as operating leases under prior GAAP, may be classified as a sales-type lease under the new standard.
-We do not expect the adoption of the new standard will have a significant impact on our leasing activities.
+The adoption of the new standard did not have a significant impact on our leasing activities.
 For additional information on the Company's leases, see Note 5 to the condensed consolidated financial statements.